 - In Star Control 3, the Captain somewhat becomes this.
 After learning the True Name of the Eternal Ones, he can share this knowledge with the Daktaklakpak, causing them to self-destruct.

 - In Star Wars: The Old Republic, Darth Thanaton is the member of the Dark Council who controls the Sphere of Ancient Knowledge.
 That is, until the Sith Inquisitor defeats him and inherits his place on the Council.

 - Stellaris has an entire faction of these, two if you buy the expansions.
 The first are the Keepers of Knowledge, an ancient and decrepit empire of scholars and hoarders who will occasionally reward you if you send them scientists (consenting or otherwise) and punish you if you research certain proscribed tech.
 The others are the Curator Enclaves, and they are far more friendly.
 They actively help you destroy pan-galactic threats and monsters, they send you scholars to help your research if you make the effort to befriend them, and offer a colossal 1/5th increase in research speed if you pay them a tithe.

 - In Sarab, the Hubs are the only places science may be learned and they are very exclusive.

-- Parodied in The Grim Adventures of Billy & Mandy a giant worm girl was forced to guard the "secrets of the universe".
-She then lured hundreds of kids into finding it, the secret was there was no secret.
-When Mindy found it, she now has to take her place in guarding the secret, while the worm is free.
+- The Grim Adventures of Billy & Mandy: Parodied with a giant worm girl was forced to guard the "secrets of the universe".
+She then lured hundreds of kids into finding it, the secret being that there's no secret.
+When Mindy finds it, she has to take her place in guarding the secret while the worm goes free.